suraj-swaroop/Data-visualization/README.md

     https://cmpt-767-visualization.herokuapp.com/

-- We can also run the visualization by opening the heb.html with your web browser (if you are unable to open this file in the web browser first run in the browser: about:config accept the risk and continue privacy.file_unique_origin should be set to false) Once this is done reopen the file in your web browser
+- We can also run the visualization by opening the heb.html with your web browser (if you are unable to open this file in the web browser first run - about:config, accept the risk and continue, privacy.file_unique_origin should be set to false) Once this is done reopen the file in your web browser